You’ve decided you need legal advice. But you may not be sure how to get it. We’re here to help.

 If you are lucky, your lawyer will be empathetic and kind.

 But your lawyer is not a therapist, and they can’t be your source for mental health support.
 They aren’t trained to do it, and they are too expensive.
-It’s a good idea to get support to help you process the trauma you’ve experienced, and you should seek it from someone who is not your lawyer.
+It’s a good idea to get support to help you process the trauma you’ve experienced, but you should seek it from someone who is not your lawyer.

 Your lawyer is also not your friend.
 They need to have a professional relationship with you, so they can be objective about your situation and give you realistic advice.
 It’s a good idea to surround yourself with warmth and emotional support, but you shouldn’t be seeking it from your lawyer.